plausible/website/_posts/2020-11-24-how-to-track-outbound-link-clicks-using-your-website-analytics.md

 We've chosen the subscription business model rather than surveillance capitalism.
 This means that we charge a fee for our website analytics service in case you decide to convert into a subscriber after your trial is completed.
 Plans start at $4/month.

-The process below works on all the different content management systems you may be using for your website including WordPress, Ghost, Squarespace and Webflow.
+The process below works on all the different content management systems you may use for your website including WordPress, Ghost, Squarespace and Webflow.

 ### Add the Plausible script snippet to your site

 Add the Plausible Analytics "outbound link click" script snippet to your site.
-Note that this is not the same as our default snippet.

 The outbound link click snippet will look like this (make sure to change the data-domain attribute to the domain you added to your Plausible account):

 ```html
 <script async defer data-domain="yourdomain.com" src="https://plausible.io/js/plausible.outbound-links.js"></script>